 “Why is this happening to me?”
 “Why can’t I catch a break?”

-But one of the biggest disservices you can do to yourself – and often you don’t even know it – is going through your life from the position of “victim.”
+But one of the biggest disservices we can do to ourselves – and often we don’t even recognize it – is to go through our lives from the position of “victim.”

 So what’s the answer?

-Again, if you shift from blaming others to blaming ourselves, you’ve compounded the problem.
+Again, if you shift from blaming others to blaming yourself, you’ve compounded the problem.

 You are now the proactive creative force in your life.